Become a researcher in English studies while establishing your own expertise in the field.

 Why Study English at UND?

-A deep understanding of English language and literature is a springboard to professional success.
-In the Ph.D. program at UND, you'll gain not only a broad foundation in the field, but also depth of expertise in a specialization such as:
+In the Ph.D. program at UND, you'll gain not only a broad foundation in the field, but also depth of expertise as you work closely with UND faculty with specializations in areas such as:

 - Women and Gender Studies